 The current consensus, despite evidence to the contrary, still confirms the set point hypothesis of thyroid regulation [80].
 This hypothesis proposes that each individual has a set point or target, ideal level of a given parameter defended by physiological mechanisms [81].
 Therefore, according to this hypothesis, individuals can have FT4 (and TSH) levels within the population normal range that are nevertheless abnormal for those individuals, and in these circumstances thyroid dysfunction, though masked, is present [82, 83].
 It is also believed that on account of the different ways TSH and FT4 levels change with any change in thyroid function, TSH levels are the more sensitive marker of thyroid function [4, 84].
 By extension an abnormal TSH level in the absence of abnormalities in the levels of FT4 or FT3 has come to imply that there is an abnormality of thyroid function, albeit an abnormality more subtle than that of overt thyroid dysfunction.

 The presence of a set point is said to be supported by there being greater inter-individual variation than intra-individual variation in thyroid hormone levels [80, 82].
 This reasoning represents a misreading of the work [85] that purportedly demonstrates this proposition.
 In this work it was shown that if there is greater inter-individual variation than intra-individual variation of a given parameter, the population normal range can be an unreliable guide to individual normality.
 That is, the work relies on the premise of there being an individual normal level or set point.
 The reasoning is by definition not applicable in the absence of a set point, and cannot be used to indicate the presence of a set point.
-Illustrative empiric examples abound (e.g. serum creatinine and alkaline phosphatase exhibit greater inter-individual variation than intra-individual variation [86, 87] but do not have set points [81]).
+Illustrative empiric examples to the contrary abound (e.g. serum creatinine and alkaline phosphatase exhibit greater inter-individual variation than intra-individual variation [86, 87] but do not have set points [81]).

 The hypothesis of there being an individual thyroid set point has also been reported as being supported by ‘various studies showing that , despite normalized TSH and FT4 levels, approximately 15% of patients treated for hypothyroidism or hyperthyroidism still have significant thyroid associated complaints’[80].
 Contradicting this observation is the observation that individuals with subclinical thyroid dysfunction, who would have thyroid function even further away from any putative set point levels than the above patients, have few if any symptoms [1, 2], i.e. their abnormality is indeed ‘subclinical’.
 Furthermore any residual symptoms in treated patients may well be due to other factors rather than to thyroid replacement not achieving individual set points.
 Indeed, one study has suggested that thyroid surgery to remove the offending source of autoimmune inflammation may be helpful in this regard [88].